TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Simple rect node classes for automatic positioning of scene elements from code
+	- Simple struct, cascade nodes, some state?
+	- Can later create entities from nodes returned at some point

 - Add slight, disappearing (by shrinking) particles for glass impact
 	- What if we could sometime make it so that they stay?
 And we could synchronize permanently sitting particles through the network?